-Tissue damage largely comes from three sources: overuse, underuse and acute injury.
+Tissue damage largely comes from three sources: overuse, underuse, and acute injury.
 In the case of poor posture, overuse and underuse both play a roll.
 If you accumulate enough tissue damage, you get the treaded trifecta of pain, tightness, and weakness.
 Improve your posture and you’ll experience less pain, tightness, and generally become stronger where it matters the most.

-By moving around, we will function more optimally.
+- Take micro-breaks: By moving around, we will function more optimally.
 Humans weren’t made to be in a static position for extended periods of time.
 We were meant to move and express ourselves through motion!
 Whether you’re at a sitting or standing desk, moving around every 20-30 minutes.
 This will prevent your posture from breaking down in the first place.

-Your resting posture is influenced by how you feel.
+- Do hard things well: Your resting posture is influenced by how you feel.
 Have a tough day, feel like an imposter, and you’ll be turtled up.
 Smash every item on your to-do list, feel satisfied with yourself, and not even a delay can prevent you from standing tall on the subway.
 Satisfaction isn’t given, it’s earned.
 Fix your bed, take the stairs, eat a salad, go the extra mile, and that posture will most certainly automatically improve.

 If you want to do even more for your posture and health schedule an appointment with one of our chiropractors by calling us or filling out the form below.